 Tourists can enjoy the late afternoon walking along and being fresh.

-Drive to another beautiful lake called Begnas lake then start hike up to kalikastan 3 hours.
+Drive to another beautiful lake called Begnas lake, then start hiking up to kalikastan for 3 hours.

-Early morning see the Sun rise from the view top you will see 180 degree panoramic view of snowy mountain.
-After breakfast we will trek to Skylung we will see many land terrace farming land different ethnic group of people & culture custom as well. finally we will arrive Skkylung skylung is one really unity of people with hearty welcome.
+Early morning sees the Sunrise from the view top; you will see a 180-degree panoramic view of the snowy mountain.
+After breakfast, we will trek to Skylung; we will see many land terraces of farming land, different ethnic groups of people & cultural customs as well.
+Finally, we will arrive at the Sakylung skyline, which is well known for the unity of people with a hearty welcome.

 we will drive back to Kathmandu.
-We will arrive in Kathmandu & welfare diner
+We will arrive in Kathmandu at & a welfare diner.